Averroes Ai Automated Visual inspection software

 Automotive Manufacturing

-• Inspects weld joints for voids and burn-throughs
+• Inspects weld joints for voids and burn-throughs, helping teams focus on recognizing defects in assemblies before final integration

 • Flags cosmetic paint issues (orange peel, pitting)